mttbernardini/mbc/README.md

 ## DISCLAIMER ##

 This project is not intended to be used in any production environment nor anywhere safety and privacy are a big concern.
-The efficacy of the algorithm is not proven (and probably won't be), therefore it **should not be used** for any crypthography purposes.
+The efficacy of the algorithm is not proven (and probably won't be), therefore it **should not be used** for any cryptography purposes.

 The project is developed just for fun and educational purposes, and is provided "as is" **without warranty of any kind**.